Rubbing Itchy Eyes: Comprehensive Solutions and Tips for Relief

 Common External Irritants

-Dust and Pollen: With the changing seasons, especially during spring and fall, pollen levels rise.
-This can be a nightmare for allergy sufferers.
+Dust and Pollen: Pollen levels rise with the changing seasons, especially during spring and fall.
+This can be a nightmare for people living with allergies.
 Similarly, dust in our homes or workplaces can easily irritate our eyes.

-Cosmetic Products: Ever felt a sting after applying mascara or eyeliner?
-Some makeup products contain chemicals that might not sit well with our eyes, leading to that familiar itch.
+Cosmetic Products: Have you ever felt a sting after applying mascara or eyeliner?
+Some makeup products contain chemicals that will not sit well with our eyes, leading to that familiar itch.

 Contact Lens Solutions: Not all solutions are created equal.
 Some might contain preservatives that cause discomfort for certain individuals.